 Increasing national attention to "emerging contaminants" or contaminants of emerging concern (CEC) can trigger a call for action from federal, state, and local government.
 Increased monitoring and detections of unregulated substances can lead the EPA to identify solutions to address these substances that may present a risk to human health or the environment.
-As a result of discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could be of concern.
+As a result of discussions with the EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could be of concern.

 1,4-Dioxane is one of the emerging contaminants that SRS monitors regularly in conjunction with VOC plumes.

 Other CECs include per- and polyfluoroalkyls substances (PFAS).
 PFAS are a family of man-made chemicals that have been manufactured and used worldwide since the 1940s.
 They are present in various items such as cookware, stain repellants, food packaging, and firefighting foam.
 In 2019, SRS began assessing the past and present use of PFAS at the Site.

-Groundwater sampling of PFAS continued in 2020, along with continued assessments of past use.
-Results from 2020 groundwater sampling range from <0.01 μ g/L up to 1.91 μ g/L. These early results from D Area indicate that PFAS present are related to historical use of firefighting foams.
+Groundwater sampling of PFAS continued in 2021, along with continued assessments of past use.
+Results from 2021 groundwater sampling range from <10 ng/L up to 1,750 ng/L, which is similar to the 2020 results.
+These results from D Area indicate that PFAS present are related to historical use of firefighting foams.
 SRS is committed to understanding the full nature and extent of PFAS contamination at SRS.
 The SRS groundwater monitoring program ensures that there is no cross-contamination in samples due to the presence of PFAS in many consumer products.
-The EPA, SCDHEC, and the Interstate
+The EPA, SCDHEC, and the Interstate Technology Regulatory Council webpages have current information on the state of knowledge and regulatory status of PFAS.